Menifee, California: Public Safety

-In 2024, Menifee was ranked among the 20 safest cities in California.
-For 2024, Menifee's violent crime rate averaged 2.4 per 1,000 people (compared to 4.2 state average and a 4.0 national average); while its property crime rate averaged 14.0 per 1,000 people (25.3 state average and 20.7 national average).

 In June 2019, the City of Menifee voted to end its contract with the Riverside County Sheriff's Department and create its own police department.
 The Menifee Police Department officially launched in July 2020.
 In the 2023–2024 fiscal year, the Menifee Police Department accounted for 23.3% of the city's budget ($27.5 million).

 The City of Menifee contracts for fire and paramedic services with the Riverside County Fire Department through a cooperative agreement with CAL FIRE.
 There are four fire stations in Menifee and each station has a paramedic engine company, and there is one medic patrol unit out of Fire Station #7 to assist with call volumes, as Station #7 is the 10th-busiest station in the nation.
 The Menifee Lakes station also has a truck company located there with specialized equipment for large structural fires.

 Paramedic services are provided by American Medical Response, whose South Riverside Headquarters are located in Menifee.